acce8711/acce8711/README.md

 ## About me...
-I'm a 4th year Information Technology student in the Interactive Multimedia & Design program.
-While my background is mainly in software development 💻, I enjoy working across the full product journey from designing user experiences 🎨 to building them.
+I'm a Information Technology student (Interactive Multimedia & Design) graduating in June 2026.
+While my background is mainly in software development, I enjoy working across the full product journey from designing user experiences to building them.
 Accessibility is a key focus in my projects to keep things simple and usable for everyone.
 I'm looking for opportunities within **full-stack development**, **UI/UX**, and **VR**.

 | Technology | Experience & Projects |
 |--------------|-------------|